speechbrain/speechbrain/recipes/LJSpeech/TTS/README.md

 The subfolder "vocoder/hifi_gan/" contains the [HiFi GAN vocoder](https://arxiv.org/pdf/2010.05646.pdf).
 The vocoder is a neural network that converts a spectrogram into a waveform (it can be used on top of Tacotroon 2).

-We suggest using tensorboard_logger by setting `use_tensorboard: True` in the yaml file, thus `Tensorboard` should be installed.
+We suggest using `tensorboard_logger` by setting `use_tensorboard: True` in the yaml file, thus `Tensorboard` should be installed.

-To run this recipe, go in the   "vocoder/hifi_gan/"  and run:
+To run this recipe, go into the "vocoder/hifi_gan/" folder and run:

 ```
 python train.py hparams/train.yaml --data_folder /path/to/LJspeech